-Bulgaria’s economy advanced 3.3 percent year-on-year in the second quarter of 2019, easing from a 3.5 percent growth in the previous quarter, the preliminary estimate showed.
-Both fixed investment (2.2 percent vs 2.5 percent in Q1) and final consumption (2.7 percent vs 4.5 percent) slowed.
-Regarding net trade, exports rose 3.3 percent (vs 5.1 percent in Q1) while imports declined 5.5 percent (vs 3.9 percent in Q1).
-On a quarterly basis, the GDP grew 0.6 percent compared to a 1.2 percent in the first quarter of 2019.
-GDP Annual Growth Rate in Bulgaria averaged 3.03 percent from 1996 until 2019, reaching an all time high of 17.20 percent in the first quarter of 1998 and a record low of -14 percent in the third quarter of 1996. source: National Statistical Institute, Bulgaria
+Bulgaria’s GDP expanded 3.7 percent year-on-year in the third quarter 2019, easing from a 3.8 percent advance in the previous period and in line with a preliminary reading, final estimates showed.
+Households consumption slowed (5.4 percent vs 6.7 percent in Q2) while both gross fixed capital formation (1.8 percent vs 1.5 percent) and government expenditure (2.8 percent vs 1.3 percent) rose faster.
+Meantime, net foreign trade contributed positively to growth, as exports rose 1.3 percent (vs -2.5 percent in Q2) while imports went up at a softer 1.2 percent (vs -3.9 percent in Q2).
+On a quarterly basis, the economy advanced 0.8 percent, below a 0.9 percent growth in Q2 but slightly above flash estimates of 0.7 percent.
+Still, it was the lowest GDP growth rate since Q1 2018.
+GDP Annual Growth Rate in Bulgaria averaged 3.02 percent from 1996 until 2019, reaching an all time high of 17.20 percent in the first quarter of 1998 and a record low of -14 percent in the third quarter of 1996. source: National Statistical Institute, Bulgaria